The Legal Innovation & Technology Lab's Spot API

 You can see detailed performance metrics for each of our active labels by pinging the API's taxonomy method.
-It returns a json string with details about each.
+It returns a json string with details about each label.
 See https://spot.suffolklitlab.org/v0/taxonomy/

-Of course, we're in very early beta, and we're working to grow our list of active labels and improve the metrics associated with each.
-If you'd like to help, you can play a few rounds over at Learned Hands and grow our training set.
+We're always working to grow our list of active labels and improve the metrics associated with each.
+If you'd like to help, you can play a few rounds of Learned Hands or share relevant data to help grow our training set.